1mh/pyqt-examples/README.md

 # PyQt Examples 2019

-Learn to create desktop apps with Python and Qt
+Learn to create desktop apps with Python and Qt.

 The screenshots below were taken on Ubuntu Linux.
 But you can also run all examples presented here on Windows and macOS.